 - Exigents are generally a Terrestrial-level of power, but sometimes they end up as equivalent to Celestials for unknown reasons.

 - Emissary from the Divine: To varying degrees- not many Exalted have actually communicated with the gods that empowered them, and they want to be worshipped themselves.
 But by and large, they are still the most concrete proof in Creation that those gods care about mortal suffering and want it to end.

 - The Solars, Lunars, Dragon-Blooded and Sidereals all get various versions of the Great Curse, a psychological affliction thrown at them by the Primordials for besting them in war.
-The Solars and Lunars enter a brief psychotic period called a Limit Break (not like the trope here, but rather Sanity Slippage ranging from berserker rage to uncontrolled crying at the suffering of the world to becoming cold and uncaring about the suffering of others), while the Sidereals can't seem to make any of their big plans work right, while in 3E and Essence they become obsessed with protecting themselves and those they care for at all costs.
+The Solars and Lunars enter a brief psychotic period called a Limit Break (not like the trope here, but rather Sanity Slippage ranging from berserker rage to uncontrolled crying at the suffering of the world to becoming cold and uncaring about the suffering of others), while the Sidereals in 2E can't seem to make any of their big plans work right, while in 3E and Essence they become obsessed with protecting themselves and those they care for at all costs.

 - The exception are Terrestrials — being fairly weaker than Celestials, they also got a fairly weaker Great Curse — it only really starts affecting their behavior when they run out of Willpower, and even then, it just seems like a Heroic BSoD — they snap out of it relatively quickly.